dmalveiro/continuous-discrete-pinn-beltrami/README.md

 The computations for the present work were performed in single precision, with a single GPU for training and inference, and using the Linux command line as the development and execution environment.
 The codes were run in deterministic mode, meaning that for the same inputs, software and hardware configuration, the results should be identical across runs.

 The code used to produce the results presented in the attached report was later reorganized and some variable names were modified to improve readability.
 The lastest version is the one available in this repository.
-While the underlying operations and execution flow were kept unchanged between the two versions, it was verified that some of the results reported in the document could not be reproduced by the current code version, even if using the exact same hardware and software configuration written above.
+While the underlying operations and execution flow were kept unchanged between the two versions, it was verified that some of the results reported in the .pdf document could not be reproduced by the current code version, even if using the exact same hardware and software configuration written above.
 This discrepancy may be related to the code modifications introduced during the reorganization.

 ## Installing, running the code and main outputs